klikli-dev/modonomicon/docs/basics/page-types/image-page.md

 ### **images** (ResourceLocation[], _mandatory_)

 Array of ResourceLocations of the textures to display.
+By default an image of any size can be used and will be rendered entirely.
+See `use_legacy_rendering` for more information.

+### **use_legacy_rendering** (Boolean, _optional_)
+Defaults to `false`.

+If true, the image will be rendered using the legacy rendering setup that matches the behaviour in Patchouli.
 The files should be 256px by 256px.
-The upper 200px by 200px will be rendered.
+The upper left 200px by 200px will be rendered.
+Larger images work too but the top left box matching the relative size of the 200px by 200px box will be rendered.

 ### **text** (DescriptionId or Component JSON, _optional_)